 |Oracle® Enterprise Manager System Monitoring Plug-in for Oracle TimesTen In-Memory Database User's Guide

-The TimesTen replication monitor page consists of two areas each of which have been customized specifically for TimesTen replication.
+The TimesTen home page consists of five regions each of which has been customized specifically for TimesTen targets.

 This value is taken from the last part of the path to the datastore.
 For example, if the path to the datastore is

 /var/tt/sampledb_1122, the datastore name is

 The name of your current TimesTen instance.

 The name of the host where TimesTen is running.